Property protection and transactions from abroad

 Legal heir certificates, succession certificates through District Court (3% ad valorem court fee), will execution, probate, and coordinating when heirs are spread across countries.

 NRI property sale proceeds must go through NRO accounts.
 Repatriation is capped at USD 1 million per financial year.
-I coordinate with CAs for Form 15CA/15CB certification and TDS compliance (20-30% depending on holding period).
+I coordinate with CAs for Form 15CA/15CB certification and TDS compliance (12.5% on long-term gains, up to ~30% short-term, deducted on the full sale value unless a Section 197 certificate is obtained).

 We assess the legal issue, identify the right forum and route, and determine whether the matter can be handled fully remotely or needs specific in-person steps.